MubeenS/narmada/README.md

 Check the logs in the first shell; the log shows how BMD is received and being processed.

-The directory narmada/esb_app/src/bmd_files/  has bmd files marked 1 to 18.
+The directory narmada/bmd_files/  has bmd files marked 1 to 18.

 1 to 9 files contain  payload of IFSC code of Indian banks.

 10 to 18 files contain payload details of country code for currency.

+The same directory also has a shell script to give multiple files as input.
+ You can run it by `./input.sh`

+If there is an empty reply (curl(52)), retry with the same command.
+If such problem's still persist, please re-run kodev.